 The guest quarters are a bit compact, but comfortable.
 Two single beds, a shower / toilet combo closet, and a huge sliding window that provides a view of the world sliding past outside.Captain Kaiser

 briefs us on safety precautions: fire protocols and usage of water.
 Also, you can only shower while the generator is running

 This giant boat was built in Zimbabwe, dismantled and trucked to Botswana for re-assembly on the river.

 Sturdy double story vessel with living quarters on the lower deck, and dining, entertainment and bar area on the upper deck.

 Fore and aft, there are two small patio decks with table, umbrella and chairs to relax on.
 And to fish from.

 We coast up river at a leisurely pace.
 The lazy breeze belies the true temperature.
-Sitting up on the steers-mans deck, I listen to Caltex, the pilot, as he tells me about this and that... crocodiles, fishermen, the President building his new house on one of the islands... which is the reason for the skiffs travelling back and forth laden with building materials.
+Sitting up on the steers-mans deck, I listen to Caltex, the pilot (pictured here), as he tells me about... crocodiles, fishermen, the President building his new house on one of the islands... which is the reason for the skiffs travelling back and forth laden with building materials.